ArgenisGonzalez-Ksquare/hms_itk/README.md

 ```

-*As you know, you have been provider of a Postman collection for check the endpoints, there you will find a folder with a tokenGenerator.
+*As you know, you have been provider of a `Postman collection` for check the endpoints, there you will find a folder with a tokenGenerator.
 A will share with you an admin account for the test*

 ```
 email: admin@admin.com
 password: 123456

 ```

+Generate your token for a admin to create doctors accounts and more. *Remember that a patient can make a sing up with authentication.*

 ## Data Modeling of the Project